Chart Color Schemes

 Bentleigh East - North displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Bentleigh East - North, as per the latest Census evaluation, 67.7% of dwellings were houses, with the remaining 32.4% being semi-detached, apartments, or other types.
-This contrasts with Melbourne metro's 47.8% houses and 52.1% other dwellings.
+Bentleigh East - North's dwellings, as per the latest Census, consisted of 67.7% houses and 32.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
 Home ownership in Bentleigh East - North stood at 34.3%, with mortgaged dwellings at 40.0% and rented ones at 25.7%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,396.
-The median weekly rent figure in Bentleigh East - North was $508, compared to Melbourne metro's $435.
-Nationally, Bentleigh East - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,000.
+The median weekly rent was $508, compared to Melbourne metro's $390.
+Nationally, Bentleigh East - North's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing